 A major problem was the spread of noxious weeds which included blackberry, boxthorn, artichoke thistle and boneseed, among a list of more than twenty different varieties of noxious weeds recorded.
 Following on-site inspections by experts, experimental areas were established and an eradication program formulated.
 Prior to 1977, no funds were available and all work was done by hand with borrowed tools until Heidelberg Council supplied suitable equipment.
 The hand eradication program was achieved largely through the work of staff and boys of the Ivanhoe Grammar School.
 The school maintained a practice of providing groups of up to sixteen boys under the supervision of two teachers to work in the park each week, as a Community Service Project.
 It has been due to these efforts that boneseed has virtually disappeared from the area.

-Today, due in large part to the efforts of the Darebin Parklands Association and the local community, the parklands are an established and much loved natural public space.
+Today, due in large part to the efforts of the Friends of Darebin Parklands (formerly Darebin Parklands Association) and the local community, The Parklands are an established and much loved natural public space.
 They are visited by an estimated x people per day for passive recreation, dog walking, cycling and outdoor exercise.
 The Parklands are an urban biodiversity hotspot, supporting populations of x species of plants and x species of animals including Crimson Rosellas, Powerful Owls and native wildflowers including Matted Flax Lilly.
 Darebin Parklands provide a shining example of the potential for environmental and community regeneration and a template for the restoration of the whole of Darebin Creek.

-For further information on the DPA and their activities, visit:
+For further information on the Friends of Darebin Parklands and their activities, visit:

-The above history excerpt was written in 1980 and has been reproduced, with permission of the author, Sue Course and the Darebin Parklands Association.
+The above history excerpt was written in 1980 and has been reproduced, with permission of the author, Sue Course and the Friends of Darebin Parklands.